grumpyman12601/bookshelf/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/grumpyman12601/bookshelf/total.svg)]()

-Bookshelf is an extension made to hide the shelf on Windows 10/11 and ChromeOS.
+Bookshelf is an extension made to hide the shelf on ChromeOS and Windows 10/11.
 It works on all versions of both.

 On Windows, it takes up a single pixel in the corner of your screen.